 We reviewed safety records, incident reports, national patient safety alerts and minutes of meetings where these were discussed.
 Lessons learnt were shared to make sure action was taken to improve safety in the practice.
-For example, following an incident of misunderstanding and miscommunication between staff and subsequently a patient, the practice had reviewed and amended its protocol, training content and advice to patients for those presenting with symptoms requiring urgent attention.
+For example, following the missed diagnosis of a patient's condition the practice identified areas of their procedures and protocols which could be more robust and these improvements were completed.